Connect with others who understand.

 TNBC recurrences in the breast or nearby lymph nodes are often treated with surgery to take out the tumors and multiple lymph nodes.

-If you underwent radiation therapy the first time you had a breast cancer diagnosis, you might not get it again.
+If you underwent radiation therapy the first time, you may not be able to have it again.
+Radiation adds up over your lifetime, so there’s a limit to how much your body can safely receive.
+Only a radiation oncologist can tell you if more radiation is an option for you.
 If you didn’t receive radiation before, you may receive this treatment during a recurrence.
 Chemotherapy is also frequently recommended.

 Some newer treatments can also be helpful when treating TNBC relapses, especially if your cancer is advanced or has metastasized.
-For example, there are a few recently approved immunotherapy options, depending on what gene or protein changes cancer cells contain:
+There are immunotherapy options, depending on what gene or protein changes cancer cells contain.
+For example:

-• PARP inhibitors such as olaparib (Lynparza) and talazoparib (Talzenna) may help if you have TNBC and mutations in BRCA genes.
+• Poly (ADP-ribose) polymerase (PARP) inhibitors such as olaparib and talazoparib (Talzenna) may help if you have TNBC and mutations (changes) in the BRCA genes.

-• A medication called sacituzumab govitecan-hziy (Trodelvy), which blocks multiple processes within cancer cells, might be tried if tests show that you don’t have any common gene or protein changes.
+• Antibody-drug conjugates, such as sacituzumab govitecan-hziy (Trodelvy), are targeted medicines that deliver a chemotherapy drug into cancer cells.
+They might be tried if tests show that you don’t have any common gene or protein changes, and you’ve already tried other options.

 Living With Triple-Negative Breast Cancer